hairflicks/recycle-island/README.md

 TypeScript: A strongly typed superset of JavaScript that adds optional static typing to the language

 # Team Members
-Margaritis Argyrou,
+Margaritis Argyrou
-Hannah Carter,
+Hannah Carter
-Hannah Lawrence,
+Hannah Lawrence
-Jake Maciver,
+Jake Maciver
 Bradley Weidner

 # Acknowledgements
 We would like to thank Northcoders for providing us with the knowledge and skills necessary to build this application.
 We would also like to thank our friends and family for their support and encouragement.